When my friend Carol Lennox, LPC

 The Hidden You

-Often, she continues, we have walled off parts of our personalities because those characteristics weren't valued when we were growing up.
+Often, she says, we have walled off parts of our personalities because those characteristics weren't valued when we were growing up.
 "Subconsciously, it is easier to find a partner who acts out the walled-off characteristics instead of bringing those traits out of hiding."

 So if you find yourself struggling with resentment over your partner's social ease, it might be worth exploring whether you have an extroverted side that is longing to break free.